 Cohort members may expect to be registered by the DMin program office according to their cohort's course schedule; generally, there are no excused absences.
 Failure to register and attend will result in loss of your place in the cohort.
 Exceptions to the cohort schedule are seldom granted and must be arranged on an individual basis, usually for reasons of extreme duress such as serious illness or injury.
 To arrange for special situations that vary from a cohort's schedule, call or email the DMin office at 888-717-6244 or firstname.lastname@example.org.

 After you have begun your program with registration for your first course, your registration will continue to be managed by DMin office personnel for every subsequent semester you are in the program, either for credits (in the terms you attend intensives) or for program continuation (zero credits and zero tuition in the semesters between intensives, rated as half-time student status).
-Starting with the second semester following your last registration for credits (4th year intensive) up to the six-year program limit, you will be registered for DMin Project Continuation (0 credits, rated as full-time status).
+Starting with the third semester following your last registration for credits (4th year intensive) up to the six-year program limit, you will be registered for DMin Project Continuation (0 credits, rated as full-time status).
 This will give you unobstructed access to university services including the library.
 Another important benefit is that it keeps student loans in deferred status.
 This registration is not optional--you are expected to secure financial clearance so you can be registered every term you are in the program.